grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 More bits of lead smacked against the sail and along the hull of the _Prospect_ just below the waterline.
 Percy winced involuntarily again.
 There was no telling what kind of damage they could be doing.
 It might be nothing, or it might wound the _Prospect_ in just such a particular way that under exactly the right pressure of water, at some unknowable depth, the whole boat would collapse on itself.

-Owen looked up at Hemi with fear in his eyes.
+Gregory looked up at Hemi with fear in his eyes.

 Hemi fixed the small frames of his glasses in front of his eyes and looked back at him steadily.
 "Do not worry.
 The boat will be safe from bullets underwater.
 Just get us down."